 Blackcraig Hill, close to New Cumnock, is the highest peak in the area (700 m / 2296 ft) and on a clear day you will be rewarded with simply stunning views from the top.
 With no obvious footpath to follow, some navigation skills are required, particularly in poor visibility.
 The route described below is a straightforward gentle ascent on mostly grassy ground with a few craggy sections to look out for.

 Car parking available for 2 cars just off Afton Road before the bridge to Blackcraig Farm (KA18 4PR).
-Alternatively there is a larger lay-by just a little further along Afton Road.
+Alternatively there is a larger lay-by a little further along Afton Road.
 No public transport to start point.

 Route: Start at the bridge across the Afton Water towards Blackcraig Farm.
 Before reaching the farmhouse look out for a footbridge (in the form of a wrought iron sheet) across the burn on your right.
 Cross and then go through the gate onto the field.
 There is a very faint path leading left from here uphill to a second gate.
 Out on the open hillside there is not much in the way of a path.
 We followed the burn upstream a short distance and then veered off diagonally uphill and to the right.
 If you do this you will come to a fence at one point below a short craggy section: follow the fence along the edge of the hill until it starts to drop away to the right.
 At this point you should start heading uphill once again until you reach a cairn.
 In order to reach the summit trig point you need to cross the fence at the stile.
 Return via the same route if you can, although this is easier said than done due to the lack of footpath.